cirens-utd/turtlebot_controller/src/agent_control/readme.md

     example to change this method:
     if you want to flash LED's or Play a song on completetion if you have more advanced logic to prepare for the next controller to be called
+- shutdown
+    Adding function to clean up the enviorment.
+Currently only finishing the log file stuff

+# Logging Information

 ## Agent Arguments
 - -i --index (Default: 1) # Index of this robot